lisp-mirror/tinmop/README.txt

     your status;
   • No blocking or muting, the client can be configured to ignore a list of accounts.

+2.1 Important note
+──────────────────

+  This is alpha quality software, many things are broken, some feature are missing some works with unintended/unexpected side effects; this software is for testing only and remember that there is 13.

 3 Dependency